microsoft/adaptivecards-templates/private-templates-service/README.md

 2. In the searchbar, type 'Azure Active Directory' and select the AAD service.
 3. Select 'App Registrations' under the 'Manage' header.
 4. Click 'New registration'.
 5. Fill in the details for a new AAD registration.
-Under 'Redirect URI', enter the URL at which the admin portal is hosted at from the 'Deploy to Azure' instructions.
+Select "Accounts in any organizational directory" for supported account types.
+Under 'Redirect URI', enter the URL at which the admin portal is hosted at from the 'Deploy to Azure' instructions, i.e. **Sites_adaptivecms_name**.azurewebsites.net
 6. Click 'Register'.
+7. Go to registered application, and click on "Authentication" under "Manage" section.
+Select "Access tokens" and "ID Tokens" in grant types.
+Save settings.
+8. Click on "Expose an API" under "Manage" section, and create Application ID URI.
+Click on "Add scope" to add scopes, and set Scope Name as "Templates.All", and set concent to "Admins and Users"
+9. Click on "API Permissions" under "Manage" section, add deligated permissions for "openid", "Profile", and "User.Read" and provide admin concent.

 ### Telemetry Privacy Statement